0xPolygon/pbft-consensus/e2e/fuzz/README.md

 Supported actions that can be simulated in fuzz daemon are:
 1. Drop Node - simulates dropping of a node in cluster where a single node goes offline, and is not communicating with the rest of the network.
 2. Partitions - simulates grouping of nodes in seperate partitions, where each partition only communicates with its member nodes.
-3. Flow Map - simulates a message routing mechanism where some of the nodes within the cluster are fully connected, whereas some of them are partially connected (namely only to the subset of peer nodes).

 To run fuzz daemon (runner) run the following command: